Jebel Bishri: History

-Jebel Bishri is associated with the Amorites and was known as the "mountain of the Amurrum" in Akkadian sources.
+Jebel Bishri is associated with the Amorites and was known as the "mountain of the Amorites" (ba-sa-ar šá-dú-ì MAR.TUki) in Akkadian sources.

-Land reformation

 The Arab Center for the Studies of Arid Zones and Dry Lands, Syria (ACSAD), headquartered in Damascus, developed a plan to be implemented from 1994 to 2006 to stop desertification in the region of Jebel Bishri.
 The scheme included planting certain kinds of trees such as Pistacia atlantica and Prunus.